aristosv/DOGE-Miner/README.md

 # DOGE-Miner
 Mine DOGE

 This will use xmrig to mine DOGE on CPU.
+Tested on Debian 11.